 Resolving conflict with a DISC type SC personality

-Conflict can be useful should be handled with significant caution.
+Conflict can be useful should be used to solve important problems, but should also be handled with significant caution.

 DISC Type SC Personality Motivations